 If you can't provide artwork at the correct size or format then please get in touch.
 We offer a full in-house design service for all products and we can provide an individual quote based on your needs and requirements.
-Just email us with your requirements by contacting our designer, Heather directly at email@example.com or feel free to use our online chat facility for a quick consultation.
+Just email us with your requirements by contacting our team directly at [email protected] or feel free to use our online chat facility for a quick consultation.

 Is a signature required on delivery of my order?